-In addition to fulfilling the coursework requirement, Brenden Mann Scholars will attend a minimum of two Glazer-sponsored co-curricular events per semester.
+In addition to fulfilling the coursework requirement, Brenden Mann Scholars will be required to receive credit for participating in the Seaver College Jewish Culture Club's convocation program throughout the full academic year and will attend a minimum of four Glazer-sponsored co-curricular events per semester.
 These may include events such as lectures, film screenings, convocations, panels, or exhibitions.
 Brenden Mann Scholars will be expected to act as student ambassadors within the student body, participating in coordinating and publicizing Glazer Institute programs and events.

 3. Capstone Summer Experience:

-Brenden Mann Scholars will be expected to participate in the Glazer Institute internship program in Israel, the Siderman Disapora Studies and Human Rights Program in Buenos Aires, or a similar summer intensive program during their undergraduate careers.
+Brenden Mann Scholars will be expected to participate in the Glazer Institute internship program in Israel, the Disapora Studies Program in Buenos Aires, or a similar summer intensive program during their undergraduate careers.